-Keith Loper is a full-time Casework Supervisor in Henderson County and a former rodeo announcer.
-Keith has advocated for children throughout his career.
-He came to CASA in June 2012 and has since dedicated himself to serving the children of Henderson County and the volunteers that directly serve them.
+Keith Loper is the Executive Director of CASA of Trinity Valley and a former rodeo announcer.
+Keith has advocated for children throughout his career and found his calling through CASA.
+He came to CASA in June 2012 and has since dedicated himself to serving the children of Henderson county and the volunteers that directly serve them.
+For Keith, the most rewarding part of being a CASA advocate is seeing the real difference we make in the lives of the children we serve.
 Keith can be contacted at firstname.lastname@example.org.

-Penny LaPlant is a full-time Casework Supervisor/Trainer in Henderson County.
+Penny LaPlant is Program Director of CASA of Trinity Valley.
 Penny has a background in estimating, sales order coordinating and internal auditing.
 She has completed training in Trauma Through the Lens of Development, Trauma Informed Care and Fetal Alcohol Spectrum Disorder as well as PRIDE parenting classes.
 After a 6 ½ year respite to care for her three granddaughters, Penny decided to restart her career and joined the CASA team aspiring to give back to the community in which she lives.
 She can be contacted at email@example.com.

 Brittany Irby worked in the medical field for the past 6 years as a Receptionist and Insurance/Billing Specialist.
 She was born and raised in Henderson County.
 Brittany and her husband have 3 kiddos that keep them busy all the time.
 She likes doing crafts, photography, and listening to music, and has been a volunteer for her local fire department for 8 years.
-Brittany is a Casework Supervisor in Henderson county and can be reached at firstname.lastname@example.org.Brittany Irby worked in the medical field for the past 6 years as a Receptionist and Insurance/Billing Specialist.
-She was born and raised in Henderson County.
-Brittany and her husband have 3 kiddos that keep them busy all the time.
-She likes doing crafts, photography, and listening to music, and has been a volunteer for her local fire department for 8 years.
-Brittany is a Casework Supervisor in Henderson county and can be reached at email@example.com.
+Brittany serves as CASA's Volunteer Recruiter/Trainer in Henderson County and can be reached at firstname.lastname@example.org.

 Lee McCain Brown is a part-time Casework Supervisor in Anderson County.
 She was raised in Palestine and married her high school sweetheart.
 They have one child and the most precious granddaughter ever!
 Lee retired from teaching and counseling after 32 years in Texas public schools.
 Lee is a beloved member of her community and has touched the lives of many through her work.
 She was a member of the CASA board of directors before becoming a Casework Supervisor several years ago.
 Lee can be contacted at email@example.com.